ashbellett/platform-backend/README.md

 - [Redis](https://redis.io/)

 ## Instructions
-Ensure a MongoDB database and Redis memory store are running in host environment.
+Ensure a MongoDB database and Redis memory store are running in the host environment.
 Install dependencies.
 ```
 npm i